 A gym and office-friendly design

 The Sony SmartWatch 3 is a slick looking wearable, but most would agree that it was crafted more with the sporty type in mind.
 The rubbery strap that comes included is minimalistic and offers an understated fashion statement, if that's what you're going for.
-But, it can't compete with much today's classier competitors, like the Huawei Watch, the new Moto 360, and Apple Watch.
+But, it can't compete with today's classier competitors, like the Apple Watch 2, Huawei Watch 2 Classic and LG Watch Style.

 Sure, owners with a little more cash can splurge on the stainless steel strap and frame to elevate it to Pebble Time-levels of style.
-But then, you've just spent upwards of about $320 (£229, about AU$463).
+But then the cost also shoots way up.

 For the Sony SmartWatch 4, we'd like to see a more attractive blend of both sporty and regal looks.
 And if that means that we need to shell out an extra US$50 (£34, AU$70) on a more refined, universally-appealing design, that's fine by us.